Daniel-Halls/NFACT/README.md

 Output options:
   -C, --cifti           Option to save GM as a cifti dscalar.
 Seeds must be left and right surfaces with an optional nifti for subcortical structures.
-  -D, --disk            Save the decompistion matricies directly to disk rather than as nii/gii files.
+  -D, --disk            Save the decomposition matrices directly to disk rather than as nii/gii files.
   -W, --wta             Option to create and save winner-takes-all maps.
   -z WTA_ZTHR, --wta_zthr WTA_ZTHR
                         Winner-takes-all threshold.
 Default is 0